TL;DR

 Wildfire risk is shared, and reducing it requires action from both agencies and residents.
 Fire agencies, Marin Wildfire and local partners are working across the county to reduce hazardous vegetation, improve evacuation routes, support defensible space, fire-smart landscaping and home hardening.
 Fire Safe Marin provides public education, expands outreach on safety and best practices, and offers a range of resources for the public to use on their wildfire preparedness journey.

 But wildfire resilience also depends on the conditions of private homes and the residents who live in them.
-Many homes are lost when wind-driven embers ignite vulnerable areas on or near the structure, including dry leaves in gutters, combustible materials in the first five feet, wood fencing attached to the home, or vents that allow embers inside.
+Many homes are destroyed when wind-driven embers ignite vulnerable areas on or near the structure, including dry leaves in gutters, combustible materials in the first five feet, wood fencing attached to the home, or vents that allow embers inside.
 These are risks that public agencies cannot solve alone, and where the shared responsibility for wildfire preparedness comes into play.

 The new Community Wildfire Protection Plan provides neighborhood-level assessments that help identify localized wildfire vulnerabilities and prioritize the types of mitigation work needed in different areas of Marin.
 Wildfire Risk Home Evaluations build on that broader planning effort by giving residents a prioritized, property-specific look at their own home and yard.
 Together, these tools connect countywide strategy with individual action.